Name of the monetary unit

 Commemorative 25 kuna circulation coin

-The first commemorative 25 kuna circulation coin issue was released by the Croatian National Bank in 1997, and was followed by fifteen issues released into circulation to date to mark events of special importance for the Republic of Croatia.
+The first commemorative 25 kuna circulation coin issue was released by the Croatian National Bank in 1997, and was followed by sixteen issues released into circulation to date to mark events of special importance for the Republic of Croatia.

 Authors of the design concept for kuna coins